Gemba/skyscraper/docs/CONFIGINI.md

 !!! note

     You can set a custom configuration file with the `-c <FILENAME>` command line option.
-Read more about all available command line options [here](CLIHELP.md).
+Read more about [all available command line options](CLIHELP.md).

 **Example `config.ini`**: